payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/index.md

 Merchants cannot sell products / services for more than Rs.
 850,000 (8.5 Lacs) per transaction.

+* Every transaction must be accompanied with buyer's details - First Name, Last Name & Billing Zipcode
-* Every transaction must be accompanied by a copy of the (digital) invoice.
+* Every transaction must be accompanied by an "invoice ID"
-* Every transaction must be accompanied by a copy of the AWB once the product(s) has been shipped.
+* Every transaction must be accompanied by a copy of the AWB once the product(s) has been shipped (applicable in case of physical goods)

 The customers or end-users will be able to pay using their Indian debit cards and Net Banking on merchant’s websites, which was till now accepted only foreign transactions enabled credit cards.